demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 ServiceNow tab

 Snow ticket status
-Displays the ticket status
+Displays the ServiceNow ticket status.
 Snow ticketing handling
-General information on the ticket handling
+General information on the ticket handling.
 Snow ticket close notes
-Displays information regarding the closure details Snow ticket information
+Displays information regarding the closure details.
+Snow ticket information
-General information on the ticket
+General information on the ServiceNow ticket.
 Snow ticket notes
-Comments entered by the user regarding the incident (mirrored with SNOW).
+Comments entered by the user regarding the incident (mirrored with ServiceNow).
 Attachments
-Attachments in the ServiceNow ticket
+Attachments in the ServiceNow ticket.

-## Before You Start
+Before You Start

-This pack requires that you have an active instance of an email sender integration in order to send an email to the security/net-ops team for request approval and data collection tasks, if none of the email sender integration will be available all the data collection tasks in the playbook flow will have to be provided manually.
+This pack requires that you have an active instance of an email sender integration in order to send an email to the security/net-ops team for request approval and data collection tasks.
+If you do not have an active instance of an email sender integration, all the data collection tasks in the playbook flow will have to be provided manually.

-Email sender integration could be used as change management playbook triggers as well,please refer to the playbook trigger section in this article.
+An email sender integration could be used as change management playbook triggers as well.
+See the Playbook Triggers section (link).

-If your organization uses Jira or ServiceNow as an enterprise ticketing system this will be a great addition to the change management pack, please refer to the playbook trigger section in this article.
+If your organization uses Jira or ServiceNow as an enterprise ticketing system, this is a great addition to the Change Management pack.
+See the Playbook Triggers section (link).

 Pack Configuration

-To get up and running with this pack, you must do the following:
+To get up and running with this pack:

-- In your relevant panorama/Pan-os instance for change management, set the FW change management as the incident type.
+- In your relevant panorama/Pan-os instance for Change Management, set the Firewall Change Management as the incident type.
-- Configure Change Management for FW playbook inputs (link to the playbook readme) In case of using Jira/ServiceNow integration follow the steps in the playbook triggers section.
+- Configure the Change Management for FW playbook inputs (link to the playbook readme)
+- If using a Jira/ServiceNow integration, follow the steps in the Playbook Triggers section (link).
-Usage of email sender integration is highly recommended for the pack workflow, in case you wish that the FW change management incident type will be triggered by mail please follow the steps in playbook triggers section.
+- Usage of an email sender integration is highly recommended for the pack workflow.
+To trigger the FW change management incident type by mail, see the steps in the Playbook Triggers section (link).

-## Testing the Pack:
+Testing the Pack

-After you configure all the relevant settings that are mentioned above, creating a test incident (depends on the trigger that you created) is recommend to provide real values that are existing in your network, run the playbook and verify that the flow that you choose is working as expected.
+After you configure all the relevant settings that are mentioned above, we recommend that you create a test incident (depending on the trigger that you created).
+We recommend that you provide real values that exist in your network, run the playbook, and verify that the flow that you chose runs as expected.